Who doesn’t love a good shortbread biscuit? Here’s how to make a delicious savoury shortbread recipe using calendula and thyme.

 - 1 tbsp fresh thyme, minced

-- Prepare a rolling area with two additional sheets of parchment paper, and have a pizza cutter or dough cutter and a fork handy.
+- Prepare a rolling area with two additional sheets of parchment paper, and have a pizza cutter or dough cutter and a fork on hand.

-- Place butter in a large mixing bowl and whip it with a mixer until creamy.
-Add maple syrup, salt, vanilla, lemon juice, lemon zest, calendula oil and thyme, and mix once again until combined.
+- Place the butter in a large mixing bowl and whip it with a mixer until creamy.
+Add in the maple syrup, salt, vanilla, lemon juice, lemon zest, calendula oil, and thyme, and mix well to combine.

-- Add in flour and use a wooden spoon to mix.
-Then, knead dough with your hands to to mix everything together, and work the dough until you can shape it into a ball.
+- Add in the flour and use a wooden spoon to mix.
+Knead the dough with your hands to mix everything together, and work the dough until you can shape it into a ball.

-- Using a fork, carefully poke some holes into each cookie – this helps prevent bubbling and excessive cracking from occurring while they bake in the oven.
+- Using a fork, carefully poke some holes into each cookie to help prevent bubbling and excessive cracking from occurring while they bake in the oven.

-- Bake for 14-15 minutes, or until edges begin turn golden.
-Remove from oven and place on a cooling rack.
-The cookies will harden within minutes of cooling, so don’t overbake.
+- Bake for 14-15 minutes, or until the edges start to golden.
+Remove from the oven and place the tray on a cooling rack.
+The cookies will harden within minutes of cooling, so don’t overbake them.